 Our park has some beautiful old woodland at the far end.
 It is rarely used and under-valued.
-Our aim is to try and open up access and awareness of our woods to make them become an integral and much loved part of our park.
+Our aim is to try and open up access and awareness of our woods to allow them become an integral and much loved part of our park.

-During the last few months, Friends of Ancells Farm have been working with a number of local conservation experts to explore the range of plants, animals etc living in the woods and to start to think about how we can help to maintain this part of our park into the future and encourage a wider biodiversity within our park.
+Friends of Ancells Farm have been working with a number of local conservation experts to explore the range of plants, animals etc living in the woods and to start to think about how we can help to maintain this part of our park into the future and encourage a wider biodiversity within our park.

 Our initial focus has been on starting to cut back growth around the existing paths through the wood which had become rather overgrown, as well as gradually reducing some of the more invasive species such as holly and non-native species such as laurel.
 The reason for doing this is to open up the floor of the woodland slightly to allow any existing dormant woodland plants to reassert themselves.